 The research shows that the most effective interventions consist of three different themes: sensory, motor, and cognitive.
 The motor interventions include repetitive practice, handwriting clubs, interactive metronome training, and three-dimensional robotic guided repetitive motion fine motor training.
 The sensory interventions include short-term sensorimotor intervention and a sensorimotor intervention combined with repetitive practice.
 The cognitive interventions include cognitive orientation to occupational performance (CO-OP) intervention and self-guided and task-oriented interventions.

 My recommendations were to include intensive handwriting practice combined with worksheets and homework, handwriting clubs with a group where clients are allowed to pick their own writing topic and to assure any intervention occurs twice weekly for at least 20 sessions.

 Hatch, Josephine, "Evidence and Interventions for Children with Handwriting Deficits" (2019).
-Thinking Matters Symposium.
+Thinking Matters Symposium Archive.
 194.